ImperialCollegeLondon/poreFoam-singlePhase/src/porefoam1f/README.md

 ### Running simulations

-Please see the src/doc folder for [installation and usage](doc/porefoam_singlePhase.pdf),  and a sample input file -- [Image.mhd](src/doc/Image.mhd) -- for microCT images similar to those on [Imperial College pore-scale modelling website](http://www.imperial.ac.uk/earth-science/research/research-groups/perm/research/pore-scale-modelling/micro-ct-images-and-networks/)
+Please see the src/doc folder for [installation and usage](doc/porefoam_singlePhase.pdf),  and a sample input file -- [Image.mhd](src/doc/Image.mhd).
+For the microCT images and their mhd header files, please see [Imperial College pore-scale modelling website](http://www.imperial.ac.uk/earth-science/research/research-groups/perm/research/pore-scale-modelling/micro-ct-images-and-networks/)

 In summary, you need to download a segmented micro-CT image (with a `image.mhd` header) and run in a bash terminal: